rng-guy/NFSMWBartender/README.txt

  • which vehicle spawns in place of the regular helicopter, and
  • when exactly (if at all) the helicopter can (de / re)spawn.

-The "Advanced" feature set ALSO FIXES the displayed engagement count in the centre of the pursuit bar at the bottom of the pursuit HUD: The count now accurately reflects how many chasing cop spawns remain in the current wave by ignoring vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit from roadblocks, and the helicopter.
+The "Advanced" feature set ALSO FIXES the engagement count displayed over of the pursuit board:
+The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.